phf/streampos/README.md

 	go get -u github.com/phf/streampos

-Then you can import and use the package like this:
+Then you can import and use the package as follows:

 ```golang
 package main